 The reason for all of these tests is to make sure the new low-floor light rail vehicles are safe and reliable before passengers get on board.

 SacRT is planning to receive in total up to 76 of the new cars at a rate of about two per month over the next few years.
 Concurrently, SacRT will be reconfiguring many of our light rail stations to accommodate the low-floor vehicles.
-The station work will begin at the 59th Street station in early February.
+Station work is currently underway along the Gold Line.
+Learn more at sacrt.com/lr-modern.
 The new low-floor light rail vehicles won’t be in revenue service for the public to ride until the station modifications have been completed.
 The entire Gold Line system is expected to be updated for the new cars by summer 2024.

 NOTE: The testing process is expected to take longer for the first three cars as staff needs to go through the testing process with a solo car, then a two car consist and then a three car consist.
 All testing after that would move faster, as the process will be fine-tuned.